 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We are searching for a Staff Nurse who can work well in a fast-paced hospital environment for our TCH Woodlands NICU.
-In this position you’ll provide quality nursing care to patients by assessing, planning, educating, implementing, and evaluating age appropriate care in a manner that incorporates family centered principals and cost effective care.
+We are searching for a Staff Nurse— someone who works well in a fast-paced setting.
+In this position you’ll provide quality nursing care to patients by assessing, planning, educating, implementing, and evaluating age appropriate care in a manner that incorporates family centered principles and cost-effective care.

-- Performs and documents assessment of the patient/family including bio-physical, psychosocial, developmental (age-appropriate), cultural, spiritual, and environmental needs in an organized and systematic manner
+- Perform and document assessments of the patient/family including biophysical, psychosocial, developmental, cultural, spiritual, and environmental needs

-- Collects and analyzes data from the medical record in order to coordinate patient care
+- Collect and analyze data from the medical record in order to coordinate patient care

-- Identifies patient’s needs pertaining to patient teaching, discharge planning, growth and development, nutritional screening, functional status, and pain management
+- Identify each patient’s needs pertaining to patient teaching, discharge planning, growth and development, nutritional screening, functional status, and pain management